From grassroots to industry leader, Wayzata sailing began as a humble club program fostered by a singular drive of inclusivity.

 Community partnerships allow for new opportunities to engage sailors & non-sailors alike in our mission by creating new programs and education such as STEAM.

-The Legacy Campaign has raised $2M and officially begins plans to build a new building to support the sailors & community of Lake Minnetonka and the surrounding suburbs.
+The Launch a Legacy Campaign begins to renew the effort to build a new facility to support the sailors & community of Lake Minnetonka and the surrounding suburbs.

 “I’m proud to be associated with the Wayzata Community Sailing Center, the sailors, the staff, and all those our organization inspires.” – WSF President, Rob Hunt.